Coming to study in Canada is a big adventure: use the resources below to help you prepare.

-As an International student, you need to have medical insurance for the whole time you are in Canada.
-UFV International’s staff will enroll you in a private medical insurance plan until you are eligible for BC's provincial health care plan.
+As an international student, you need to have medical insurance for the whole time you are in Canada.
+UFV International’s staff will enroll you in a private medical insurance plan for the first three months of studies.

 Make sure you check in online once you arrive in Canada.
-Also plan to attend your live, online International Student Orientation, which takes place the week before classes start.
-At International Student Orientation, you will meet other new UFV students, your CLIMB Guides and the Global Engagement Team!
+Also plan to attend CLIMB, your live International Student Orientation.
+At CLIMB, you will meet other new UFV students, your CLIMB Guides and the Global Engagement Team!
 It is your opportunity to make new friends, and learn more about resources and services on campus.
-Watch your email for more information on coming to Canada, arrival at UFV and orientation.
+Watch your email for more information on coming to Canada, arrival at UFV and CLIMB.

 UFV is awesome!
 It provides small classrooms for better student and prof interaction.
 You can get involved in clubs and associations.
 And if you have any problems, there are always helpful staff members who will support you.